tjac/tsto_friend_puller/README.md

     mh_uid: 000637314982734091827349334368923
     target_land_id: 3104985720349857586239603437539334368784371209487123323

-Once you have that file created, run this script.
+Once you have that file created, run this script by executing: python friend_puller.py.
 It will save any friend's town that it was able to download to the same directory as the script with the friend's username as its name and .landproto as its extension.